akhealth/EIS-Modernization/README.md

 We will know we are successful, if we can increase worker productivity and morale, among other things, and if benefits are being provided in a timely manner to those who are eligible.
 We are currently focused on getting a win here fairly soon so that we can show State workers and the Legislature that we are moving in the right direction.

 ## Risks
 * The depth of the vendor pool available that understands agile delivery and can do modular procurement might be limited, at least in the early phases of the project.
+We continue to investigate the existence of these vendors.
-* The LOE required to access data across multiple environments (ARIES database, staging table, MCI, Mainframe) is not well known yet.
+* The level of effort required to access data across multiple environments (ARIES database, staging table, MCI, Mainframe) is not well known yet.
+We are de-risking this via prototyping
 * The availability of appropriate platforms within the state technology environment for deploying prototypes is not well understood yet.
+We are de-risking this via prototyping.
+* There is a landscape of existing solutions that could potentially be leveraged instead of building from scratch.
+We need to constantly keep an eye out for this and advise vendors accordingly.

 ## Near-term Milestones
 - [x] Identify product owner and team - Done 2/28/17